Leon Panetta: Tenure

-The bill was opposed by California Senator S. I. Hayakawa, development interests, and Big Sur residents.
-Local residents mocked the plan as 'Panetta's Pave 'n' Save,' and raised a fund of more than $100,000 to lobby against the proposal.
-The legislation was blocked by Hayakawa in the Energy Committee and did not reach a vote.
+The bill was opposed by California senator S. I. Hayakawa, development interests, and Big Sur residents.
+Local residents mocked the plan as "Panetta's Pave 'n' Save" and raised a fund of more than $100,000 to lobby against the proposal.
+The legislation was blocked by Hayakawa in the energy committee and did not reach a vote.

-Budget Committee
+Budget committee

-A member of the House Committee on the Budget from 1979 to 1989, and its chairman from 1989 to 1993, Panetta played a key role in the 1990 Budget Summit.
+Panetta was a member of the House Committee on the Budget from 1979 to 1989, and its chairman from 1989 to 1993, Panetta played a key role in the 1990 budget summit.